Team-UNSURE/Team-UNSURE.github.io/index.md

 ### Controls
 - Movement: Arrow Keys
 - Interact: Space & enter
-- Destroy: E
+- Destroy: E (Beta and GOLD version)
-- Quick Reset: Tab (only works when inside a puzzle)
+- Quick Reset: Tab (Only works when inside a puzzle for the GOLD version)

 ## Version